Evita (soundtrack): Release and promotion

 The soundtrack was released in the United States on November 12, 1996, almost two weeks before the release of the film.
 It was already in huge demand prior to its release, according to Tim Devin, manager of Tower Records.
 "People are seriously clamouring for it.
 We are getting more inquiries about this record than anything else right now," Devin explained to Billboard's Larry Flick.
 Warner Bros. depended on pre-release press reviews, consumer curiosity and the singles from the soundtrack to keep the interest afloat, until the album was released.
-Jeff Gold, VP/GM of Warner Bros. declared the release a "worldwide event that has ignited public interest throughout each stage of its evolution".
+Jeff Gold, VP/GM of Warner Bros. declared the release a "worldwide event" that had "ignited public interest throughout each stage of its evolution".

 Evita consisted of two formats, a two-disc edition titled The Complete Motion Picture Music Soundtrack, containing all the tracks used on the film, and a single-disc edition, Music from the Motion Picture, which contained only a selection of highlights.
-International release strategy of the soundtrack was similar to that of the United States, with November 25 as the date, and the single-disc edition planned for release later in December.
+The international release strategy of the soundtrack was similar to that of the United States, with November 25 as the date, and the single-disc edition planned for release later in December.
 An Evita EP, containing remixed versions of "Buenos Aires", "Don't Cry for Me Argentina" and "Another Suitcase in Another Hall", was supposed to be released but was cancelled.